mnstrr/webvr-boilerplate/README.md

     // default: undefined
     WARN_MESSAGE: '#warn-message',

+    // To disable stareo rendering by default on mobile devices set this to true.
+To ensure the user can enter VR-Mode please provide an VRMODE_OPTION
+    //default: false
+    NO_MOBILEVR: true,

     // To 'fake' the VR-Effect as Three Stereo-Effect you can enable this option.
     // default: false
     FAKE_VR_EFFECT: true,